 The challenge as audience preferences and distribution outlets diversify is that broadcasters’ workflow complexities require increased investment.
-Their viewers expect a flawless and consistent experience across varying network conditions, devices and platforms.
+Their viewers expect a flawless and consistent experience across varying network conditions, devices, and platforms.
 Broadcasters must transform operations to scale from a few broadcast signals to millions of personalized streams.
-At first glance, broadcasters may think providing the same or better quality and reliability, personalization and ad insertion across every device and platform is insurmountable, but it’s not.
+At first glance, broadcasters may think providing the same or better quality and reliability, personalization, and ad insertion across every device and platform is insurmountable, but it’s not.

 Broadcasters are familiar with delivering content under controlled circumstances like on-prem infrastructure.
 But this process has very complex and deep-rooted workflows that always involve expensive hardware from multiple vendors.
 Broadcasters entering the world of OTT who want to reduce their time to market and operational overhead need to do so with the fewest number of vendors possible.
 The good news is that OTT reduces the total amount of vendors required, with a streamlined workflow from ingest to delivery.
 A strong OTT partner will also provide integrated solutions from 1 to 1 personalization and session management to flexible business models and syndication capabilities.
-Managed OTT services is another way to expedite time-to-market and support one-off event spikes.
-They are a cost-effective tool that helps meet viewer demand and enables you to ladder up resources as needed.
+Managed OTT services are another way to expedite time-to-market and support one-off event spikes.
+They are a cost-effective tool that helps meet viewer demand and enables you to optimize resources as needed.

-Working with partners who provide solutions to support the evolving industry is a necessity to keep your OTT business profitable and on the edge of innovation.
+Working with partners who provide solutions to support the evolving industry is necessary to keep your OTT business profitable and on the edge of innovation.
 One new technology that disrupts the traditional buying and selling of OTT ads is Prebid.
-Prebid is an innovative programmatic technology that uses an open source framework to conduct simultaneous auctions in real-time to compete with other ad buys.
+Prebid is an innovative programmatic technology that uses an open-source framework to conduct simultaneous auctions in real-time to compete with other ad buys.
 It’s an easy, low-risk solution that integrates with your server-side ad insertion vendor and has huge potential to improve ad yield.
 Capturing viewer session data also provides valuable insights that can be parsed and used for measurement and validation across the entire streaming experience.